Geeks in Phoenix

 With the release of Windows 11, Microsoft increased the minimum memory requirement from two (2) GB to four (4) GB.
 But just like Windows 10, the actual memory used when idle is around two (2) GB.

-So if your Windows 11 computer has between 4 and 8 GB of RAM, you could see your performance increase significantly by customizing your Virtual Memory.
+If your Windows 11 computer has between 4 and 8 GB of RAM, your performance can increase significantly by customizing your Virtual Memory.
 If your computer has 8 - 16 GB of RAM, you could get a boost in performance.

 If your system has more than 16 GB of RAM, you may or may not see any change in performance.
-But you would have to modify the Virtual Memory settings and see how your system runs.
+However, you would have to modify the Virtual Memory settings to see how your system runs.

 Note: Creating a substantial Virtual Memory (paging file) can take a lot of disk space.
 Also, having the Virtual Memory on an SSD (Solid State Drive) can shorten the drive's life, as Windows 11 is always reading and writing to the Virtual Memory.

-Now, if your computer has more than one (1) drive, like most gaming systems, it is recommended to place the paging file on the drive that does not have the operating system.
+If your computer has more than one (1) drive, like most gaming systems, placing the paging file on the drive that does not have the operating system is recommended.

-The calculation for the Virtual Memory comes from early in the history of Windows, when RAM was measured in KB's (kilobyte), not MB's (megabytes) or GB's (gigabytes).
+The calculation for the Virtual Memory comes from early in the history of Windows when RAM was measured in KBs (kilobytes), not MBs (megabytes) or GBs (gigabytes).

 Windows 11 Paging File formula